 In 2008, Latvia was able to secure a €7.5 billion standby loan from a group lead by the European Union (EU) and the International Monetary Fund (IMF), coupled with rigid austerity measures.
 The bailout prevented total economic collapse.
 More than €3.3 billion of the funds were used to pay public sector wages and maintain essential services.

-Latvia bounced back strongly in 2011, with real GDP growth of 5.5%.
-Latvia’s recovery was mainly driven by exports and an improving business and investment climate.
+Latvia’s recovery 2011-14 has mainly been driven by exports and an improving business and investment climate.
 Exports grew by 33% in 2011.
-The IMF has hailed Latvia’s cost-cutting efforts as a model for indebted eurozone countries as a way of averting economic meltdown.
+The IMF has hailed Latvia’s cost-cutting efforts as a model for indebted eurozone countries.

-In December 2012, the registered unemployment rate in Latvia fell to 10.5%, according to the State Employment Service.
-Riga Region has the lowest unemployment rate of 6.8% while Latgale has the highest, at 21.1%.
+In May 2014, unemployment fell by 0.5 percentage points to 9.1%, according to the State Employment Agency.
+Riga region has the lowest unemployment at 5.8%, while Latgale has an unemployment rate of 19%.

-The country’s overall inflation rate was 1.6% in December 2012, the lowest level since November 2010, according to the Central Statistical Bureau of Latvia (CSB).
+The country’s annual inflation rate was only 0.6% in May 2014, according to the Central Statistical Bureau of Latvia (CSB).